Exabyte-io/documentation/docs/workflows/actions/clone.md

-# Clone / copy workflows
+# Clone / Copy workflows

 The cloning (or copying) of one or more workflows present in the account-owned collection into a new distinct entry can be achieved as follows: